Vizzuality/marxan-cloud/docs/README_API_development_workflow.md

   (e.g. via BullMQ job queues), we should define the contracts between these modules/services (for example, message payloads, etc.) as well as mapping out the flow of commands and data between them

+At this stage, we should be able to review for feedback all the interfaces between internal components, making sure that interfaces are suitable and complete, that they don't include unnecessary or unclear data.

 ### Documentation